SSG-DRD-IOT/intel_retail_workshop/Age_Gender_Detection.md

-# Age and Gender Detection using OpenVINO™
+# Age and Gender Detection using Intel® OpenVINO™
 ### Lab Overview
 We have done Face Detection in our previous module.
 Now, we identify Age and Gender for the identified faces.
 We  build upon our Face Detection code and add Age, Gender identification code in this module.
 ### Class diagram for AgeGender detection
 ![](images/AgeGender_class.png)

-### We replace Age and Gender Detection TODOs with the following:
+### Tasks TODO for Age and Gender Detection:
 -	Include CPU as plugin device for parallel inferencing.
 -	Load pre-trained data model for Age and Gender detection.
 -	Once Face Detection result is available, submit inference request for Age and Gender Detection